keplersj/website/content/experience/0-blerp.md

 end_date: 2018-02-01
 ---

-Founded the company in the Company Launch space at Lassonde Studios on the University of Utah campus with cofounder Aaron Hsu.
-I led the development of and oversaw the whole of Blerp's technical products including the Blerp [Progressive Web App](https://blerp.com), iOS app, Android app, and then public API.
-While building the products many open source projects were utilized and contributed to such as GraphQL (with Apollo), React Native, Flowtype, and TypeScript.
+- Cofounded the company, making use of resources available to student entrepreneurs at the [Lassonde Entrepreneur Institute](https://lassonde.utah.edu/)
+- Oversaw and lead the development of Blerp's software products (including [iOS](https://apps.apple.com/us/app/blerp-sound-bite-search-and-audio-meme-messaging/id1235261552), [Android](https://play.google.com/store/apps/details?id=com.lolibe.blerp), and [Progressive Web Apps](https://blerp.com/))
+- Contributed technical advancements to open source projects where applicable and helpful to the community